 Encrypted data is a normal part of enterprise networks and Darktrace will operate successfully ‘out of the box’ without the customer needing to decrypt SSL/SSH communications or provide private keys.

-Can Darktrace support virtualised environments and cloud services?
+Can Darktrace support and interact with virtualised environments and cloud services?

 Yes, Darktrace’s vSensor allows you to extend visibility into your virtual environment to include this traffic between virtual devices.
 The vSensor installs into the hardware server as another virtual machine.
 Once configured with the VM manager and provided with network traffic, the vSensor spans traffic from a virtual switch and will send data to the master Darktrace appliance.